Posted April 24, 2017

 At the beginning of the project and through the 2015-16 school year, the schools were still using their 2002 adopted ELA curriculum.
 Despite having met the criteria for state adoption in 2002, the commercial curriculum had weaknesses in its instructional design, particularly related to foundational skills instruction.
 Seeing declining ELA scores, the district leadership felt strongly that teachers needed to know the scientifically-based practices underpinning effective reading instruction.
 This foundation would equip teachers with the shared knowledge to make sound instructional decisions and implement practices to “shore up” the weaknesses in the curriculum.
 Thus, LUSD began by offering CORE’s 3-day Reading Fundamentals course for all K-3 teachers and the 5-day Reading Academy for Title I teachers.
 Title I teachers “got it” – rather stunningly after Days 2 and 3 of the Academy – and they “took off”, leading the charge to raise reading achievement at their school sites.
 To support continuity and sustainability, the district continued to offer the Reading Fundamentals course in subsequent years to new teachers.

 However, training was not the only item on the reform agenda.
 Research overwhelmingly indicates that training alone will not suffice to improve instructional practice.
-Sustained, job-embedded, highly relevant professional learning is necessary for meaningful improvements to take hold.
+Sustained, job-embedded, highly relevant reading professional learning is necessary for meaningful improvements to take hold.
 Thus, regular site implementation support began in 2013-14 and has continued to the current day.
 During site support, teachers worked with the CORE consultant who provided expertise on instructional routines, data analysis, and differentiated instructional planning.
-Teachers learned from modeled lessons, co-teaching, being observed, post-lesson discussions, data-analysis sessions, and lesson-planning sessions.
+Teachers learned reading professional learning that included modeled lessons, co-teaching, being observed, post-lesson discussions, data-analysis sessions, and lesson-planning sessions.
 All work was directly linked to each teacher’s classroom, students, and lessons in the instructional materials and the model lessons in CORE’s Teaching Reading Sourcebook.

 As with any new learning, principals need ongoing guidance for how to effectively support implementation, and the plan at LUSD is to continue that support in the 2017-18 school year.
 The DIBELS data is showing a positive upward trend district-wide.
 In several schools, where implementation is especially high, the data has shown a great improvement.